pingcap/docs-cn/tiup/tiup-cluster.md

 tiup cluster deploy <cluster-name> <version> <topology.yaml> [flags]
 ```

-This command requires you to provide the cluster name, the TiDB cluster version, and a topology file of the cluster.
+This command requires you to provide the cluster name, the TiDB cluster version (such as `v6.5.0`), and a topology file of the cluster.

 To write a topology file, refer to [the example](https://github.com/pingcap/tiup/blob/master/embed/examples/cluster/topology.example.yaml).
 The following file is an example of the simplest topology: